blvdgroup/guidelines/frameworks/react/README.md

 support for JavaScript and TypeScript, complete with code-aware statement completion, Emmet integration for JSX elements, as well top-notch debugging environment.

+> Any other IDE should do, as long as it supports the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
+If you prefer [Atom](https://atom.io), you should install the [Atom IDE](https://ide.atom.io/) package.

 ## Style